softwaresaved/byte-sized-rse/episodes/46-merge-pull-request.md

 :::::::::::::::::::::::::::::::::::::: questions

-- FIXME
+- How do I see the comments left by a reviewer?
+- How do I merge a pull request?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- FIXME
+- Merge an approved pull request into its destination branch

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Read Review and Merge the Pull Request

-Now - final step
-Back to our role as contributor...
+Now we return to our role as code contributor.
-We created our own pull request, that hopefully another participant (or ourselves) has reviewed

-Let's take a look, by going back to our repository, and looking at our own pull request, and looking at the review We should now consider the review, and any observations or suggestions made At this point, we could go ahead and make any needed changes But, for simplicity, and assuming their review is positive (and they don't suggest more changes are required) We can go ahead and merge the pull request into our codebase By selecting 'Merge pull request', and then "Confirm Merge"
+As owner of your PR, the next step involves addressing any feedback made by the reviewer.
+Return to the PR you created earlier, and take a look at the comments that will appear in the `Conversation` tab.
+You may need to scroll down to see them.

+We should now consider the review and any observations or suggestions made, and make any needed changes.
+To add these changes, we'd add new commits to the PR branch, but for simplicity, let's assume our reviewer fully endorsed our PR.
+We can go ahead and merge the pull request into our codebase, by selecting `Merge pull request`, and then `Confirm Merge`.

-So now, our change has been integrated into our codebase
+So now, our change has been integrated into our codebase!
+You'll notice that the branch you created earlier has been deleted by GitHub, since it is no longer needed.

 QUESTION: Who's read the other participants' review of their PR, and merged it?
 Yes/No

-## Housekeeping

-But - there's a bit of housekeeping we should do
-The pull request branch is no longer needed, everything's been merged So let's keep a tidy repository and delete the branch If we go to our repo's main page, and select 'branches' We can delete our pull request branch

 ::::::::::::::::::::::::::::::::::::: keypoints

-- FIXME
+- Following a merge, pull request branches are deleted in keeping with the short-lived branch philosophy of GitHub

 ::::::::::::::::::::::::::::::::::::::::::::::::